Former Mexico, Chelsea starlet Ulises Davila redefining success in New Zealand | Goal.com

 Ulises Davila doesn't fit in either of those buckets.

 He was on the path for a while, playing in Chivas' academy and standing out both in the 2011 Toulon Tournament and the U-20 World Cup.
-He played so well in the U-20 tournament, which Mexico won, that he signed with Chelsea just weeks after its conclusion.
+He played so well in the U-20 tournament, in which Mexico finished third, that he signed with Chelsea just weeks after its conclusion.

 Things didn't exactly go to plan.
 Eight years after becoming the first Mexican to sign with Chelsea, Davila became the first Mexican to score in the A-League.